Download

 - Get some exercise if you can.
 Even a walk helps break down ‘stress chemicals’ in the body.

-- Take breaks – and encourage others to.
+- Take breaks – and encourage others to as well.
 This assists integration of material and enables clarity.

 - Acknowledge your feelings.
 Understanding feelings informs your journalism and helps you process trauma.